biowpn/bioweapon/_posts/2024-07-02-a-type-for-overload-set.md

 ```

 But then, that sort of defeats the purpose of `std::bind_front` - replacing ad-hoc lambdas for use cases as such.
-Because outside from contrieved examples, real world partial functions have to deal with arguments perfect forwarding,
+Because outside from contrived examples, real world partial functions have to deal with arguments perfect forwarding,
 return value perfect forwarding, `noexcept`-ness preservation, etc. We'll see an example later.